 While on a road trip across Australia Ben had to quickly familiarize himself with the basics of auto electrics when the wiring in our motor home failed.
 I was invited to join a quilting group while we were house sitting in British Colombia and found myself sipping tea and stitching charity quilts twice a week with a group of ladies in their 80’s.
 We’ve learned the basics of macadamia farming and lived on a lifestyle farm caring for alpacas and chickens.

 ·How do you fund your travels?
 Have you found a job or income source that allows you to be on the road fulltime?
 Tell us what you do for a living.

-Travel provides the opportunity to try your hand at a number of professions and we’ve enjoyed getting stuck into some rather unusual roles.
-We have travelled full-time for the past two years and we’ve no plans to stop.
+Travel provides the opportunity to try your hand at several professions and we’ve enjoyed getting stuck into some rather unusual roles.
+We have traveled full-time for the past two years and we’ve no plans to stop.
 It’s amazing what an incentive can do for your desire to be frugal with your spending.

 ·Did your job, studies, volunteering experiences or other projects help you to travel the world?
 Where have you been thanks to those?
 If so, tell us a bit about those experiences.